St Michael’s is made up of students and families who come together as a community because they value the education that we provide.

 Middle Learning Community Year 4 and 5

-Senior Learning Community Year 6 and 7
+Senior Learning Community Year 6

 St Michael’s values inclusion as fundamental to providing effective, Christ-centred quality education.
 We provide an inclusive and positive environment for all our students and ensure that classroom practices allow all students access to the curriculum on the same basis as their peers.